DialEval-1/dataset/README.md

 # Training Data of DialEval-1 Task

-- Homepage of DialEval-1 Task: http://sakailab.com/dialeval1/

-- Introduction of the training dataset (this page): https://dialeval-1.github.io/dataset/

 Recently, many reserachers are trying to build automatic helpdesk systems.
 However, there are very few methods to evaluate such systems.
 In **DialEval-1**, we aim to explore methods to evaluate task-oriented, multi-round, textual dialogue systems automatically.
 This dataset have the following features: